Byford

 Byford was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Byford's population, as per the Australian Census conducted on the 9th of August 2016, showed a higher level of linguistic diversity with 14.9% speaking a language other than English at home compared to most local markets.
-Additionally, 28.4% of Byford's residents were born overseas.
-Christianity was found to be the dominant religion in Byford, comprising 38.6% of its population.
+Byford's population shows higher linguistic diversity than most local areas, with 14.9% speaking a language other than English at home and 28.4% born overseas.
+Christianity is the dominant religion in Byford, making up 38.6% of its population.
+Notably, the 'Other' religious category comprises 3.0%, higher than Greater Perth's 2.1%.

 Frequently Asked Questions - Diversity